ekusuma123/Housing-Affordability-Victoria/README.md

 # Housing-Affordability-Victoria
-Analyzing housing affordability trends in Victoria (2010–2024) using price-to-income ratio
+Analyzing housing affordability across Greater Melbourne LGAs in 2023 using price-to-income ratios and demographic insights

 # 🏠 Housing Affordability in Victoria (2023)